cdclaxton/virology-model/etl/readme.md

 # ETL

-This module contains code to read the individuals and their attributes from a serialised format.
+This module contains code to read the input data from their serialised format.